homiedopie/beberlei.de/drafts/your_service_layer_benefits_from_a_dispatcher.rst

         );

 The real ``UserService`` will slimmer and more closely handling just the business logic related information.
-But this solution with decorators **does not scale**, our service layer probaly needs a lot of methods.
-We would need to write this **for every** method on every service, introducing many decorators and interfaces that duplicate lots of code.
+But this solution with decorators, requires us to write the same delegation code **for every** method on every service, introducing many decorators and interfaces that duplicate lots of code.
+Something we want to avoid to keep our own sanity.

 Introducing a Dispatcher
 ------------------------